 Change EC GRADUALLY!

 There are times when you need to change the EC of the inflow.
 This occurs with changes in the plant’s life cycle following the feed charts.
-During the transition from seedling stage to early veg nutrients, increase the inflow EC by no more than 100 points per day.
+During the transition from seedling stage to early veg nutrients, increase the inflow EC by no more than 100 points per fertigation and no more than 200 points per day.